Concepts: NoSQL to Graph

-This guide quickly explains how graph databases are related to other NoSQL databases.
+This guide quickly explains how graph databases are related to other NoSQL databases and how they differ.

-You need no prior knowledge of other NoSQL stores, although it might be helpful to have read the guide on graph databases and understand basic data modeling questions and concepts.
+You need no prior knowledge of other NoSQL databases, although it is helpful to have read the guide on graph databases and understand basic data modeling questions and concepts.

-Although unhelpfully named, the NoSQL (“Not only SQL”) space brings together many interesting solutions offering different data models and database systems, each more suitable than traditional SQL solutions for certain use cases and shapes of data.
+Although unhelpfully named, the NoSQL ("Not only SQL") space brings together many interesting solutions offering different data models and database systems, each more suitable than traditional SQL solutions for certain use cases and shapes of data.

 Other NoSQL databases lack relationships.
-Graph databases, on the other hand, handle fine-grained networks of information providing any perspective on your data that fits your use-cases.
-Known and trusted from relational systems, transactional guarantees protect updates of that connected data conforming to ACID standards.
+Graph databases, on the other hand, handle fine-grained networks of information, providing any perspective on your data that fits your use case.
+The well-known and trusted transactional guarantees from relational systems also protect updates of the graph data in Neo4j, conforming to ACID standards.